 Flat markers are usually the most affordable.
 Small, basic flat markers can be purchased for as little as $149.
 The average price for flat markers is around $500.
 As flat markers increase in size, they will also increase in price.
 More expensive flat markers generally cost a little less than $1,000.

 Slant markers are considerably more expensive than flat and bevel markers.
-Most begin around $900, with some starting above $1,000.
+Most begin around $1,000.
 Slant markers are usually 12 to 20″ tall.
 Like flat and bevel markers, wider companion markers are often available.

 Upright markers are the most costly.
 The most basic upright marker available will be at least around $1,300, though most cost a few thousand dollars.
 More elaborate upright markers can cost over $10,000.
 Upright markers are also available in both single and companion widths.